-6.1 Code of Conduct
+8.1 Code of Conduct

 Fortescue prides itself on its reputation for acting with integrity, honesty and in compliance with all applicable laws and regulations wherever it does business.
-The Company maintains a publicly stated, formal policy of zerotolerance of corruption in all its forms, including bribery.
+The Company maintains a publicly stated, formal policy of zero tolerance of corruption in all its forms, including bribery.
 Fortescue's reputation is built on its values as a Company, the professionalism of its employees and a collective commitment to acting with integrity, accountability and transparency at all times.

 The Company actively promotes ethical and responsible decision making through its values and the Code of Conduct that embodies these values.
-The Code can be accessed on the corporate governance section of the Company's website.
+The Code can be accessed on the Corporate Governance section of the Company's website.
 Everyone who works for or with Fortescue, including directors, employees, contractors, suppliers and business partners is expected to comply with the Code.
 In addition they are required to ensure that employees, contractors, suppliers and any other parties under their supervision or direction with whom Fortescue does business are aware of and comply with the Code.
 New employees are required to read and acknowledge the requirements of the Code in writing before they commence with the Company.

-Further information on Fortescue's approach to business ethics and integrity is set out in the Corporate Social Responsibility section of this Annual Report.
+Further information on Fortescue's approach to business ethics and integrity is set out in the Corporate Social Responsibility Report available on the Company's website.

-6.2 Securities Trading
+8.2 Securities Trading